persapiens/Course/Project/Pipeline1.md

 ##### Constraints

-* Use bakerx as local provisioner for your VM (named "jenkins-srv").
+* Use bakerx as local provisioner for your VM (named "config-srv").
 * Assign static ip address 192.168.33.20 for jenkins server.
 * Use ansible for configuration.
 No credit given for use of ansible galaxy roles.
 * Run jenkins server on port 9000.
+* Use admin:admin as username and password for jenkins
 * There is no required jenkins plugin; however, you will want to install anything that makes creating your build job easier.

 ### 🛠️Automatically configure a build environment (checkbox.io)